In severe cases, varicose veins may break, or open sores (called “ulcers”) may form on the skin.

-Varicose veins are unsightly and uncomfortable veins, (most often in the legs), which have become twisted or enlarged, preventing proper blood flow to the extremities and forcing your cardiovascular system to work harder to achieve unidirectional blood flow suitable.
+Varicose veins are unsightly and uncomfortable veins (most often in the legs) that have become twisted or enlarged, preventing proper blood flow to the extremities and forcing your cardiovascular system to work harder to achieve unidirectional blood flow.

-As people age, or if they have professions that make them stand for long periods of time, veins can often become entangled in this way, which prevents the normal veins of our veins from directing blood in one direction .
+As people age, or if they have professions that make them stand for long periods, veins can often become entangled in this way, which prevents the normal veins of our veins from directing blood in one direction.

-When blood begins to flow in opposite directions, it can become extremely painful, whether standing or not.
+When blood begins to flow in opposite directions, it can become excruciating, whether standing or not.

 Although varicose veins rarely result in life-threatening complications, they can still manifest as swelling of the legs, edema, venous eczema, thickening of the skin, and visible venous knots in the legs or affected area.